drobert/amqp-research/README.md

 ## Requirements

+### RabbitMQ

+# Install RabbitMQ
+# Install 'admin ui' plugin
+# Create durable exchange 'danielrobert.amqpresearch.clicks'
+# Create durable queues 'clicks_in' and 'clicks_out'
+# Add routing to the exchange such that 'click.raw.#' routes to 'clicks_in' and 'click.billable.#' route to 'clicks_out'

 ### Java

-Install RabbitMQ and the admin ui plugin
-Create queues 'clicks_in' and 'clicks_out'

-Must have java and maven installed
+Ensure java 7+ and maven 3+ are installed and on the classpath

 ### PHP

-Must have PHP 5.3+
+Must have PHP 5.3+ with gearman pecl extension
-App requires Composer (bundled)
-App requires Gearman pecl extension

 Run:
-> php composer.phar update
+* > php composer.phar install
-> php composer.phar install
+* > php composer.phar update

 ### Gearman